 Our UARTS Faculty Engineering/Arts Student Team (FEAST) explores current participatory design theory and practices.
+Participatory design has become a central issue in modern design thinking, and we understand “participatory design” as the active integration of users in the project or a co-design practice.
 We are ideating, prototyping, and testing participatory design pieces to advance our understanding and application of participatory design.
-Participatory design has become now a central issue in modern design thinking.
-We understand “participatory design” as the active integration of users in the project or a co-design practice.

-During the Fall 2021 term, we will plan for the digital and physical tool/s development: we will take our ideas to a more substantial level of building scenarios, storyboards, user flows, preparing to prototype, and testing our findings.
-During Winter 2022, we will start building prototype/s and try them with broader participants groups (remotely and, if situation permits, physically).
+In the next phase of the project, we will plan for the digital and physical tool/s development: we will take our ideas to physical and digital prototypes and test our findings.
+We will start building prototype/s and try them with broader participant groups.

 User Experience Research & Design (2 Students)